-Addressing Congress, pope urges U.S. to end hostility toward immigrants
+Addressing Congress, Pope urges U.S. to end hostility toward immigrants

 Alluding to abortion and euthanasia, the pope cited a "responsibility to protect and defend human life at every stage of its development."
 But he quickly turned to the abolition of the death penalty, saying "every life is sacred" and "society can only benefit from the rehabilitation of those convicted of crimes."

-Francis also called for an end to a global arms trade fueled by "money that is drenched in blood, often innocent blood, in the face of the shameful and culpable silence."
+Francis also called for an end to a global arms trade fuelled by "money that is drenched in blood, often innocent blood, in the face of the shameful and culpable silence."

 In remarks welcomed by conservatives, Francis said, "Fundamental relationships are being called into question, as is the very basis of marriage and the family," expressing his opposition to same-sex marriage.